Elaine Crowley (presenter): Career

 Crowley studied at Dublin Institute of Technology before joining TV3 in 2000.
 She was a newsreader and a presenter on morning talk show Ireland AM before headlining panel show Midday from 2010 to 2016.

 Personal life

 Crowley is the youngest of ten.
 She is in a long term relationship.
 Crowley has been open about her struggles with her weight and body image, and with clinical depression.

 In 2016, she took part in Celebrity Operation Transformation on RTÉ One.

+In 2025 she took part in the eighth season of Dancing with the Stars on RTÉ.